mortezakowkabi/jcb-persian-documentation/050-Easy-Translation-via-excel.md

 3. JCB will automatically map spreadsheet columns to database fields.
 4. Review and confirm the import.

-If you have multiple languages but only wish to import one, add the column header **“Ignore This Column”** above the ones to skip.
+If you have multiple languages but only wish to import one, add the column header **"Ignore This Column"** above the ones to skip.

 **Note:** If JCB cannot match an English string (due to changes), that line will be ignored.